SUBMITTING WORK VIA GOOGLE DOCS.

 Talk to me.
 We can find ways to make your work available to your classmates, yet not publicly accessible.

-All assignment deadlines are listed on the syllabus.
-Because we are working collaboratively this semester, it is important that we all move at the same pace.
+Other assignment deadlines are fixed.
 Late work will be penalized, and extensions will be granted only rarely, and only after consulting with me well in advance of the assignment deadline.
 Sorry – I know some other faculty are a bit more lenient with deadlines, but I tend to set aside big blocks of time for assignment review, and I provide substantial feedback – so missing deadlines means you miss your “window of opportunity” for feedback, which is an essential part of your learning in this course (and any course, for that matter).

 A student who has not submitted all assigned work by the end of the semester does not receive an “Incomplete” by default.
 “Incompletes” are assigned only in extreme circumstances, and require that the student consult with me before the end of the semester and sign a contract obligating him or her to complete all outstanding work by a date that we agree upon.